 Where to eat in Hvar

-In Hvar there are plenty of excellent restaurants, personally we like to eat at restaurant Vartal (see map below) which has great food at a fair price, but basically all the restaurants we have tried have been quite good.
-If you like to eat with a view, there are plenty of restaurants around the promenade to pick from.
+We personally like to eat at restaurant Vartal (see the map below) which has great food at a fair price, but basically all the restaurants we have tried have been quite good.
+If you like to dine with a view, there are plenty of restaurants around the promenade to pick from.
 Some of the most exclusive restaurants can be found in a small street next to the main square.
-The best way to find a suitable place to eat is to ask around.
+Lovely atmosphere and delicious food are guaranteed wherever you go.

-These websites should give a good impression of the restaurants options available in Hvar:
+These websites should give a good impression of the restaurant options available in Hvar:

 - Carpe diem: quite expensive, but undoubtedly the most famous bar in Hvar – Website